postlight/parser/src/extractors/custom/README.md

 brew install watchman
 ```

+Take a look at the existing custom parsers in [`src/extractors/custom`](/src/extractors/custom) for examples and to check if the site you want to write a parser for already exists.

-You should also create a new git branch for your custom extractor:
+If not, go ahead and create a new git branch for your custom extractor:

 ```bash
 git checkout -b feat-new-yorker-extractor
 ```

-Now that you're ready to go, take a look at the live custom parsers in [`src/extractors/custom`](/src/extractors/custom) for examples and to check if the site you want to write a parser for already exists.

 ### Step 1: Generate your custom parser